InfluxTechnology/influx-yocto-base/README.md

 2. Initialize repo.
 The file containing all needed repositories is downloaded in this step.

- `repo init -u https://github.com/InfluxTechnology/influx-yocto-base -b main`
+ `repo init -u https://github.com/InfluxTechnology/influx-yocto-base -b influx-6.6.23`

 3. Start to download files